COASTAL KIDS PSYCHOLOGY

 • Trauma

-• Challenges at school or school refusal
+• Challenges at school or school can't

 • Emotion coping